prodo-dev/plz/README.md

-Once your program has finished (or once you have stopped with `plz stop`) you can do `plz output`, and it will download the files that your program has written (you need to tell your program to write in a specific directory. `plz` sets an environment variable that you can use as to know where to write).
-The files are saved under `output/<execution_id>`.
+Once your program has finished (or once you have stopped with `plz stop`) you can do `plz output`, and it will download the files that your program has written.
+In order to use this functionality, you need to tell your program to write in a specific directory: `plz` sets an environment variable that your program can use as to know where to write).
+The files are saved under `output/<execution_id>` by default, or you can specify where with the `-p` option.

 The instance will be kept there for some time (specified in `plz.config.json`) in case you're running things interactively (so that you don't need to wait